 Candidates have to meet the following two minimum requirements:

 Call for Applications is open several months before the event.
 Candidates must send their CV and express their motivation to IRPS Secretariat in due course (email@example.com).
-Notification of selection is sent to the applicants one month after the end of the application phase.
+Notification of selection is sent to the applicants around one month after the end of the application phase.
 Registration fees are fixed annually for the 5-day course, including coffee/tea and lunch breaks, as well as social events.

-Participants are requested to complete a short pre-course assignment and to be familiar with a small set of reference documents.
-Details are sent in due time to participants, together with a list of reference readings.
+Participants are requested to study the learning material provided on the IRPS online platform and to be familiar with a small set of reference documents before the course.
+Details are sent in due time to participants, together reference readings.

 On completion of the programme, participants received a certificate of attendance.